 The type of cylindrical roller bearing NU, NJ, NUP … can be selected in the options dialog of the bearing.

 For cylindrical roller bearings which support axial loads, a radial and axial clearance can be specified.
 It is important to enter a value for axial clearance if tilting occurs.
 For NUP type, the axial clearance has influence on the reaction moment.
+The Y-factor for ISO 281 life calculation is not specified in the standard, a value of Y=0.6 with e=0.2 is used like in some bearing catalogs.

 For NUP type, the axial clearance is measured between left and right positions of the rings like for deep groove ball bearings.
 For directional bearings like NJ, the axial clearance is between reference position and one side like for angular contact ball bearings or taper roller bearings.